mmgreiner/mmgreiner.github.io/_posts/2022-04-02-mathe-uffzgi.md

 kompliziert |> Infix.format     // returns 1/(a*b)
 ~~~

-Formulars can also be turned int LaTeX:
+Formulas can also be turned int LaTeX:

 ~~~fsharp
 kompliziert |> LaTex.format